 Column chart symbols are used with maps to show the number of occurrences or proportions of categorical data associated to a single feature, using either a count or a summary statistic.
 Column chart symbols are created on a map using a string field and a location field containing coincident values.

 Column chart symbols can answer questions about your data, such as the following:

 - How is the data ranked?

-A GIS analyst working for a consortium of colleges wants to find which states have high-value colleges (for example, those with a high ratio of earnings after graduation compared to tuition and fee costs).
-Part of her analysis includes comparing the number or public, private for-profit, and private nonprofit schools both within and between states.
+A GIS analyst working for a consortium of colleges wants to find which states have high-value colleges (colleges with a high ratio of earnings after graduation compared to tuition and fee costs).
+Part of her analysis includes comparing the number of public, private for-profit, and private nonprofit schools both within and between states.
 Creating a map with column chart symbols allows the analyst to make both comparisons simultaneously.

 The analyst can tell from the map that the states with larger populations have more colleges overall.
 She decides to normalize the data by changing the symbols from Expanded to Stacked Percent.
 That way, she can compare the proportions of college types between states without being influenced by the total numbers of colleges in the state.